Tejasvigupta/dropbox-backend/README.md

 ﻿# Dropbox-backend
-Requiremnt:
+Requirements:
-Python version 3.10
+1. Python version 3.10
-Git
+2. Git

 Steps:
 1. Clone the repository using git clone in the terminal.